Work on 'taming' firms wins Frenchman economics Nobel

 It was the second Nobel Prize for a French national this year after author Patrick Modiano won the literature award - a fact not lost on Prime Minister Manuel Valls, trying to deflect attacks from France's EU partners over its battered public finances.

-"After Patrick Modiano, another Frenchman in the firmament: congratulations to Jean Tirole!
+"After Patrick Modiano, another Frenchman in the firmanent: congratulations to Jean Tirole!
 One in the eye for the French-bashers!"
 Valls tweeted on his official account.

 Tirole himself was cautious on the economic prospects of his country, where unemployment is stuck at around 10 percent and whose leaders last month broke the latest in a series of promises to bring public lending to within EU limits.

-"We need to modernize our country, leaving our children a legacy other than unemployment and public debt that they will have to pay off," he said.
+"We need to modernise our country, leaving our children a legacy other than unemployment and public debt that they will have to pay off," he said.

 The European Commission's antitrust chief Joaquin Almunia hailed Tirole's work on mergers and other deals with potential repercussions for market competition, adding in a statement: "We owe Jean Tirole so much."